Perl-Apollo/Corinna/templates/rfc/attributes.md

 delegated to the `DateTime` class.
 Note that because class names are not "first class" in Perl, we regrettably treat the classname as a string.

 You can rename delegated methods by providing identifiers for the method the attribute will handle and for the delegated object's original method name, separated by a colon.
-In the following example, we are renaming `exists` to `has_key`, but retaining the other method name.
+In the following example, we are renaming `exists` to `has_key`, but retaining the `delete` method.

 ```
 use Hash::Ordered;